CodeWitchBella/netvr/netvr-dashboard/src/thesis-text/technical-design.md

 with head-of-line blocking), deno (because compile), miniflare, cloudflare workers (because edge).
 UDP/TCP possible future, but seems to work.
 Velocity/angular velocity delta time extrapolation.
 Same frame updates.
 Where to transform?
 Server or client-side.

-Need to transform position, rotation, but also velocity and angular velocity.
+The system has to transform not only the position and rotation of all connected devices but also their velocity and angular velocity.
 -->

 ## Communication protocol